-Data masking is a technology which aims to prevent the manipulation of sensitive data by giving users fictitious data (but realistic) instead of real sensitive data.
+Data masking is a technology which aims to prevent the manipulation of personal data by giving users fictitious data (but realistic) instead of real personal data.

 The anonymization of personal data consists in modifying the content or structure of this data in order to make it impossible to “re-identify” users (physical or legal) or entities concerned.

 Personal data exposed to staff